Indiana Jones: The Pinball Adventure: Design and licensing

+Due to the complexity of the software Brian Eddy wrote compression routines to fit all the content.

 Indiana Jones: The Pinball Adventure at Musée Mécanique.

 Notable features

 Instead of a simple launch button, there is a Webley revolver shaped plunger with an inbuilt button, similar to that used on Terminator 2, and protected by the same patent.

 A long upper mini-playfield, called the Path of Adventure, is located on the left side of the machine; this is reached from the right ramp and diverter.
 The ball is held momentarily by an up-post, and the player can steer the ball by tilting the mini-playfield left and right with the flipper buttons.
 This was added to the machine partway through development when it was decided not enough "toys" were in the game.

 The ball trough was redesigned for this game to enable the 6-ball multiball, and became standard on future Williams games.

 Layout

-The ball launches to hit one of 4 rollovers which are centrally located at the top of the playfield; just below these are 3 pop bumpers.
+The ball launches to hit one of four rollovers which are centrally located at the top of the playfield; just below these are three pop bumpers.
 The game has looping orbits on either side which can also reach these rollovers.
-There are two ramps, the left ramp returns the ball to the left flipper, and the right ramp has a 3 way diverter.
+There are two ramps, the left ramp returns the ball to the left flipper, and the right ramp has a 3-way diverter.

-On either side of the playfield are 3 standup targets, and in the middle are 3 drop targets; collectively these spell ADVENTURE.
+On either side of the playfield are three standup targets, and in the middle are three drop targets; collectively these spell ADVENTURE.
 Just to the left of the entrance to the left ramp is a saucer which is used to start main modes.
 Just to the left of the entrance to the right ramp is a lane with a drop target with a captive ball immediately behind it.
 During very early designs this was a 3-step drop target which dropped in stages, but due to reliability issues was changed to a standard drop target.
 Above the shooter lane is a rotating golden idol which is used at the start of some multiballs, with balls reaching it through a subway which starts at the lock shot behind the drop targets.
 At the bottom of the right outlane is a post which can be used to bounce the ball through a one-way gate back into the right inlane, scoring a "narrow escape".

 Above the playfield are models of two planes, resembling a Stampe et Vertongen SV.4 biplane and a Messerschmitt Bf 109, from the dogfight in Indiana Jones and the Last Crusade.